Gregory Gagnon

 Gregory J. Gagnon (born c.
-1972) is a United States Space Force major general who serves as the deputy chief of space operations for the intelligence of the United States Space Force.
-He has served as director of intelligence for both the United States Space Command and Air Combat Command.
-A career intelligence and cyber officer, he has commanded the Texas Cryptologic Center and 67th Cyberspace Operations Group.
+1972) is a United States Space Force lieutenant general who serves as the commander of the United States Space Force Combat Forces Command.
+He previously served as the deputy chief of space operations for intelligence.
+A career intelligence officer, he is the first general officer in the Space Force from a non-space professional career field.